E1Bos/VALocker/README.md

 - `enableOnStartup: bool`: Whether VALocker should start enabled or not.
 - `safeModeOnStartup: bool`: Whether safe mode should be enabled on startup.
 - `safeModeStrengthOnStartup: int`: The strength of safe mode by default.
-- `fastModeTimings: list[int]`: The timings for fast mode, between moving the mouse and selecting the agent, selecting the agent and moving over the lock button, and clicking the lock buttonm in seconds.
+- `fastModeTimings: list[int]`: The timings for fast mode, between moving the mouse and selecting the agent, selecting the agent and moving over the lock button, and clicking the lock button in seconds.
 - `safeModeTimings: list[list[int]]`: The timings are the same as the fast mode timings, but for each strength of safe mode.
 - `alreadyMigrated: bool`: Whether the user has already migrated their settings to the new location.
 This is automatically set to `True` after first running the program.